Syngnathidae: Evolution

 Phylogenetic analysis implies that the most recent common ancestor of all syngnathids was likely pouchless.
 The family Solenostomidae (ghost pipefish) is a family in the order Syngnathiformes.
 Female ghost pipefish incubate their developing embryos inside fused pelvic fins.
 Evolutionary transitions from female to male care are practically nonexistent in teleosts, so brood pouches were likely not ancestral.
 Genome sequencing supports this, revealing multiple different origins across and within different brood pouch types.
 Oviparity was the ancestral trait, and the evolution of viviparity must have relied on the evolution and integration of multiple complex traits such as morphology, physiology, and behavior.

 Syngnathidae was historically divided into two major lineages based on brood pouch location: Neophinae (located on the trunk) and Syngnathinae (located on the tail).
 Genome sequencing shows a parallel increase in brood pouch complexity in both Neophinae and Syngnathinae.
 Some species may have also independently evolved to have trunk brooding phenotypes, separate from the Neophinae.
 One example of this convergent evolution arises in pygmy seahorses (Hippocampus bargibanti, Hippocampus denise, Hippocampus pontohi).
 Pygmy seahorses are very small (about 1–2 cm tall) trunk brooders, phylogenetically surrounded by tail brooders.
-It's likely that the pygmy seahorse once had their brood pouch on their tail.
+It is likely that the pygmy seahorse once had their brood pouch on their tail.
 The brood pouch may have moved locations when there was strong a correlated selection for a prehensile tail and diminutive size, resulting in a very small, trunk brooding organism.

 Viviparity and male-pregnancy in Syngnathidae have a complex evolutionary history with many independent origins of similar traits.
 Early members of the family developed traits to limit the presence of deleterious mutations, allowing for more rapid evolution.
 The advantage of a more controlled and protected embryonic development seemed to be enough to enact evolutionary development throughout Syngnathidae to varying degrees.

 In species with the most complex brood pouch systems, many traits (behavioral, physiological, morphological, and immunological) must have co‑evolved to allow for male pregnancy, driven by the increase of the fitness of those individuals’ offspring.
 The evolution of these traits resulted in a sex-role reversal in which females may exhibit competitive behavior for a mate.

 Recent research, especially whole-genome sequencing, has allowed for greatly improved understanding of the evolutionary history of Syngnathidae, but there is still a need for further development in the field.
 Further investigations into the genetic mechanisms and selective motivation for the evolution of these traits in Syngnathidae may provide insight into the evolution of pregnancy separate from the female reproductive system.

+The earliest syngnathids are known from the Eocene of Monte Bolca, Italy.